thornjad/CloudflareTempestStationForwarder/README.md

 ### 4. Set secrets

 Station IDs are kept as secrets rather than committed vars because they can be used to look up your station's GPS coordinates on public weather sites, linking your GitHub identity to your home address.
+Many of these IDs are technically public data, but why put it in GitHub.

 ```sh
 npx wrangler secret put TEMPEST_TOKEN             # from tempestwx.com/settings/tokens